akaalias/extract-highlights-plugin/README.md

 There is also a button (a circle-shape) that's added to your left-side ribbon.

 #### Using the Command Palette
 I looked into it and there’s a bug the way clipboard works with the Command Palette.
-Basically everything but the “Paste” doesn’t work.
+Basically everything but the “Paste” works.

 But I’ve found a temporary work-around.
 It’s weird but it works.